 If you haven’t already come across videos of derma-planing facials on Instagram, we’d be surprised.
 The skincare trend du jour is ideal for removing dead skin cells, brightening up your complexion and reducing scarring.
 Byrdie’s editorial director has already raved about the positive impact it had on her skin, so we thought it was about time we tested it out ourselves.

 Whilst it might seem tempting to take your razor to your face, we’d always recommend a dedicated tool.
 First, dampen the skin with water.
 Then pull the skin taut and glide the tool over your face in both directions.
 We admit we were dubious about this technique, but we were wowed by how soft the skin felt.
 Use weekly for best results; expect slight redness and sensitivity immediately after use.

 How many snaps have you seen of clear-skinned beauties with banana peel under their eyes?
 We’ve personally lost count.
 The cheapest of our Instagram beauty hacks, all you need is a ripe banana and a pair of scissors.
 The premise is that your skin will absorb the vitamins and antioxidants the peel contains.

 We still can’t get enough of Korean skincare.
 Case in point: these pore-unclogging “finger balls” from COSRX.
-Made from 100% natural silk, these nifty little mitts dissolve dirt, oil and impurities that cause congestion without stripping away moisture.
-We’ve seen these pop up in plenty of those mesmerising nighttime skincare routine videos you find on Instagram’s Explore page.
+Made from 100 percent natural silk, these nifty little mitts dissolve dirt, oil, and impurities that cause congestion without stripping away moisture.
+We’ve seen these pop up in plenty of those mesmerizing nighttime skincare routine videos you find on Instagram’s Explore page.

 The Bed of Nails pillow can help alleviate headaches, combat fatigue and restore skin's luminosity (the spikes help the body rid itself of toxins and increase blood flow, which gives you a healthy, lit-from-within glow).
 No wonder Instagram’s so taken with the trend.